-Mina Le, M.D., is board-certified in Otolaryngology-Head and Neck Surgery.
+Mina Le, M.D., is board-certified in otolaryngology-head and neck surgery by the American Board of Otolaryngology.
 She brings over six years of experience in the practice of general otolaryngology, which includes caring for patients with a wide range of conditions affecting the ears, nose, and throat (commonly referred to as ENT).
 She is particularly interested in addressing cancers and other tumors of the thyroid, parathyroids, mouth, throat, salivary glands, and the skin of the face, neck and head.

 Dr. Le received her medical degree at Harvard Medical School.
 She completed her residency at the University of Minnesota and fellowship in head and neck surgery at Memorial Sloan Kettering Cancer Center in New York City.
 Her awards and honors include the Melvin E. Sigel Resident Teaching Award, the Minnesota Medical Foundation Distinguished Teaching Award, the Alpha Omega Alpha Resident Award, the "Attending of the Year" award at the Palm Beach Consortium for Graduate Medical Education, and the title of "Blue Ribbon Physician" at Bergen New Bridge Medical Center in Paramus, NJ.